This article has been updated from a previous version.

-“Unless they’re out on bail,” says Kellen, “there would be no opportunity.”
+“Unless they’re out on bail,” says Kellen, “There would be no opportunity.”

 ‘Banking’ behind bars

 When in jail or prison, inmates enter a much more restricted world of personal finance.
-When we asked JHS clients if they were able to bank while in custody, 83% of respondents to this question said no.
+When we asked JHS clients if they were able to bank while in custody, 83% of respondents answered “no.”

 In the provincial system, inmates have just one account, called a “trust account.”

 If they’re admitted into custody with money, they’ll have that money placed in the trust account.
-Similarly, any money inmates receive while in custody, either via mail or when someone comes to visit them, gets deposited into this account as well.
-When they’re released from jail, MCSCS withdraws the funds and gives them to the inmate.
+Similarly, any money inmates receive while in custody (either via mail or when someone brings money when visiting them) gets deposited into this account as well.
+When they’re released from jail, MCSCS withdraws the funds and hands it over to the inmate.
 In the federal system, Correction Service Canada (CSC) manages inmates’ money “in trust” using the Inmate Accounting System Replacement (IASR).
 Inmates don’t have access to this system.

 Under the IASR, each inmate has a “current” account and a “savings” account.
-Money in the current account can be used for buying non-health related items from the canteen (like clothing and arts and crafts materials), buying personal property, family assistance, and temporary absences, which can be granted for things like community service work, medical examination or treatment, having contact with family, and attending to legal matters, among others.
+Money in the current account can be used to buy non-health related items from the canteen (like clothing and arts and crafts materials), buying personal property, family assistance, and temporary absences (which can be granted for things like community service work), medical examination or treatment, contact with family and attending to legal matters, among others.

 According to a Toronto Star article, every time an inmate makes a phone call from a federal correctional facility, it costs $1.50, even if all they do is get an answering machine.
 The article states that an inmate’s mother estimates that she spends $300 a month to talk to him on the phone.
 And because inmates are not allowed cash, all transactions must be made using either the IASR or the canteen point-of-sale (POS) system, which withdraws the money directly from the inmate’s current account.
 When an inmate wants to buy something, though, they have to first fill out an Inmate Purchase Order Form.

 Earning money in jail or prison

 In the provincial system, sentenced inmates can choose to participate in a correctional facility work program, but they don’t get paid for their work.
-“An inmate may be entitled to income from external lawful sources while in custody,” says Morrison.
+“An inmate may be entitled to income from external lawful sources while in custody,” explains Morrison.

 They can also earn money on work release or while on conditional release, from a third party for work performed in an institution, an inmate-operated business that’s approved by CSC, selling hobby crafts or custom work, and by receiving an ongoing income from a private or government source.
 However, both provincial and federal inmates stop receiving the GST/HST credit if they go to jail or prison for 90 consecutive days or more.

-Ninety percent of a federal inmate’s income, after deductions, is deposited into their current account.
+Ninety per cent of a federal inmate’s income, after deductions, is deposited into their current account.
 The remaining 10% goes into their savings account.
-Inmates can also work in the institution’s food services, grounds keeping, and building maintenance departments.
+Inmates can also work in the institution’s food services, grounds and building maintenance departments.
 But payment for work is scant, with inmates earning between $5.25 and $6.90 a day, according to the CSC’s communications advisor Marie Lécuyer.

 The compensation an inmate receives is based on how engaged they are in their own rehabilitation.
-That includes how much progress they’ve made in meeting the objectives of their Correctional Plan, how much time they’ve spent participating in correctional programs, and how accountable they’ve proven themselves to be.
+That includes how much progress they’ve made in meeting the objectives of their correctional plan, how much time they’ve spent participating in correctional programs, and how accountable they’ve proven themselves to be.
 Pay levels are reviewed at least once every six months.

-“Outside money from your personal bank account can be brought into the institution either through cash or cheque,” says Lécuyer, of the federal system.
-“Cash would be deposited in your IASR current account quickly but a cheque would need to clear, so a delay of up to one week could be possible.”
+“Outside money from your personal bank account can be brought into the institution either through cash or cheque,” says Lécuyer of the federal system.
+“Cash would be deposited in your IASR current account quickly, but a cheque would need to clear, so a delay of up to one week could be possible.”

-Family members can also transfer money to an inmate as long as it’s coming from a verifiable source (i.e. not proceeds of crime).
+Family members can also transfer money to an inmate as long as it’s coming from a verifiable source (i.e., not proceeds of crime).
 This money would go into an inmate’s savings account.